DiscontinuedUpdate: Brooks Adrenaline GTS 19

 Updates to Brooks Adrenaline GTS 18

-- While it has become softer and lighter than its predecessor, the Brooks Adrenaline GTS 18 still intends to provide the familiar experience, but with improved flexibility.
+- While it has become softer and lighter than its predecessor, the Brooks Adrenaline GTS 18 still intends to provide the familiar experience, also with the shoe's improved flexibility which is comparable to its latest version, the Adrenaline GTS 19.
 This shoe was designed for runners who need additional arch support.
 It’s also made to be durable enough to use for daily road-running.

 - Now with a streamlined design, the upper is more focused on delivering a sustained form without the risk of irritation or restriction.
 A newly-designed heel cup that tilts forward keeps the heel locked in place.